beeker1121/dddstructure-frontend/README.md

 # TODO

-- Fix bottom spacing of 'Invoices' header on invoices page, button causing spacing issues.
+- :heavy_check_mark: Fix bottom spacing of 'Invoices' header on invoices page, button causing spacing issues.
-- Fix name, company, city, country display for bill to and pay to on invoices page.
+- :heavy_check_mark: Fix name, company, city, country display for bill to and pay to on invoices page.
 Currently just shows a comma (,) below the person's name if there's no city and country.
-- Need a date selection dropdown.
+- :heavy_check_mark: Need a date selection dropdown.
-- Need a currency selection dropdown.
+- :heavy_check_mark: Need a currency selection dropdown.
 - Need a country selection dropdown (ideally with flags).
 - Money input and masking.
 - Phone input masking.